 3. Proxies may be faster

-Proxies don’t need to encrypt data as they route it worldwide.
+Proxies don’t need to encrypt data as they route it around the world.
 VPNs do.
 This imposes extra bandwidth overheads.
-VPNs may be slower, as a result, sometimes making them unworkable for streaming tasks.
+VPNs may be slower as a result, sometimes making them unworkable for streaming tasks.

 4. You’ll usually pay for VPNs